Sterc/Analytics-dashboard-widget/README.md

 Google Analytics Dashboard for MODX
 ==========================
 Current version: 1.0.5-pl

 Author: Sterc <modx@sterc.nl>

 A custom MODX Dashboard Widget that will show data from Google Analytics.

-You need a Google Analytics account to use this plugin.
+A Google Analytics account is required to use this plugin.

 --------------------